kubevirt/kubevirt.github.io/pages/summit.md

 The event will take place online during two half-days:

   - Dates: **February 9 and 10**, 2021.
-  - Time: 14:00 – 19:00 UTC (09:00–14:00 EST, 15:00–20:00 CET**
+  - Time: 14:00 – 19:00 UTC (09:00–14:00 EST, 15:00–20:00 CET)

-**NOTE**: the lenght of each day has been extended to 5 hours (starting 1h earlier) in order to accomodate more content proposals in the schedule.
+**NOTE**: the lenght of each day has been extended to 5 hours in order to accomodate more content proposals in the schedule.

 ## Registration